Hevanafa/rust-ncurses-example/readme.md

-# Rust + Pancurses + Kira
+# Lumberjack
+By Hevanafa (12-12-2022)

-An example text-based game with SFX player.
+A basic text-based game with SFX player.

+**Stack:** Rust + Pancurses + Kira

+`pancurses`: working `ncurses` port for Windows

-I chose `kira` for the audio player because `rodio` was too hard to use.
+I chose `kira` for the audio player because `rodio` was too hard to use, especially the case where I want to reuse the audio stream.

 # How to Start
 1. Clone the repo